casmls/casmls.github.io/_posts/2016-09-22-normalizing-flow-scribe.md

 author: Yuanjun Gao and Gabriel Loaiza
 ---

-# Variational Inference with Normalizing Flows:
-by Danilo Jimenez Rezende and Shakir Mohamed

-1. Paper summary:

-  The paper presents a scalable way to make the posterior approximation family of variational inference very rich.
-To do so, a network of normalizing flows is put on top of the inference network.
+Last Thursday, Ben presented two papers on normalizing flows: Rezende and Mohamed, 2015, and Kingma, Salimans, and Welling, 2016.
+The papers present a scalable way to make the posterior approximation family of variational inference very rich.
+The key is to put a network of normalizing flows on top of the inference network.

+1. Paper Summary

   A (planar) normalizing flow is a function of the form:

   $$f(z)=z+uh(w^Tz+b)$$